The Ultimate Guide to Worms in Pets

 Heartworm in Dogs and Cats

-Where Do Pets Get Heartworms?
+How Do Pets Get Heartworm?

 - Inflammation of the blood vessels